-In the framework of a large international collaboration it is planned to construct a new accelerator complex1), which will be integrated in the existing GSI facility in Darmstadt and will provide high intensity primary and secondary beams of ions and antiprotons for experiments in nuclear, atomic and plasma physics.
-The heart of the FAIR facility is the synchrotron SIS100 (100 T·m rigidity), which will accelerate ions and protons at a high repetition rate and send them to either the targets for Radioactive Ion Beam (RIB) or Antiproton Beam production or the SIS300 synchrotron (300 T·m rigidity), for further acceleration to higher energies (90 GeV protons).
+In the framework of a large international collaboration it is planned to construct a new accelerator complex1) (FAIR acronyms of Facility for Antiproton and Ion Research), which will be integrated in the existing GSI facility in Darmstadt and will provide high intensity primary and secondary beams of ions and antiprotons for experiments in nuclear, atomic and plasma physics.

+The heart of the FAIR facility is the synchrotron SIS100 (100 T·m rigidity), which will accelerate ions and protons at a high repetition rate and send them to either the targets for Radioactive Ion Beam (RIB) or Antiproton Beam production or to the SIS300 synchrotron (300 T·m rigidity), for further acceleration to higher energies (90 GeV protons).
 In order to reach the required high intensities, the magnets of the synchrotrons2) have to be rapidly pulsed at a high repetition frequency.
-The required dipole ramp rate is 4 T/s for the SIS100 at about 1 Hz and 1 T/s for the SIS300, with a duty cycle of 50% (Fig.1 shows an aerial pictorial view of the planned facilities).
+The required dipole ramp rate is 4 T/s for the SIS100 at about 1 Hz and 1 T/s for the SIS300, with a duty cycle of 50% (Fig 1 shows an aerial pictorial view of the planned facilities).
 The two synchrotrons are located in the same tunnel as shown in Fig.2, one above the other.